jiyulei/blog/README.md

     Middleware to helps to make request in redux application

 2.
+cant not write action creator as follow, because async function is not actually returning an action object.
 <!-- import jsonPlaceholder from "../apis/jsonPlaceholder";

 export const fetchPosts = async () => {